Ruhurater

 Ruhurater or Lahuratil was an Elamite deity.

 Character

+Ruhurater is the city god of Huhnur.

 Ruhurater's gender is uncertain, though some researchers refer to him as a male deity.
 It has been proposed that his name means "(the god who is the) creator (of) man" and that he was connected to various creator deities (collectively known as Napratep), but his role in Elamite beliefs remains uncertain.
 It is possible that he was regarded as a creator deity in a specific area of Elam, but not in the entire region.

 Many documents mentioning Ruhurater are legal texts which cast him in the role of a divine witness, alongside the Mesopotamian Shamash.
+In two of the legal documents from Susa where Ruhurater appears, the measurement for silver was the city weight of the city of Huhnir, likely indicating that the transactions were either done in Huhnur, or Huhnur was the city the trader came from.
+The kidinnu (here possibly to be understood as a symbol for a god) of Ruhurater is mentioned in one of these texts from Susa in relation to a loan of Silver.
+In legal texts excavated from Teppeh Bormi (Huhnur) Ruhurater is invoked along with Nahhunte as divine witnesses, as in Susa where Inshushinak and Nahhunte were invoked for the role.

 He is also described as capable of bestowing kiten, an Elamite religious concept which can be translated as "divine protection."
 Wouter Henkelman notes that his role in them can be compared to that played by Inshushinak in similar texts from Susa.